-Early on in their first term at Bradfield, all Lower School pupils will be issued with the Casio FX-991EX (ClassWiz) for calculator work, personalised with their name (laser-engraved).
+Early on in their first term at Bradfield, all Lower School pupils will be issued with the Casio FX991EX for calculator work, personalised with their name (laser-engraved) and charged to the pupil account.
+(Pupils already in possession of such a calculator can elect not to be issued with one by the school).
 This calculator is excellent for IGCSE Mathematics.
-Pupils embarking on Additional Maths in Shell will be issued a graphical calculator (Casio CG-50) in preparation for advanced maths courses in the sixth form, and for use in the OCR Additional Maths examinations.